mathiasertl/django-ca/docs/source/update.rst

 .. code-block:: console

-   $ docker-compose stop frontend
+   $ docker compose stop frontend
-   $ docker-compose stop backend
+   $ docker compose stop backend

 Second, create a dump of the database (Note: if you use a different database name or username, adapt accordingly):

 .. code-block:: console

-   $ docker-compose exec db pg_dump -U postgres postgres > db.sql
+   $ docker compose exec db pg_dump -U postgres postgres > db.sql

 Third, you might want to check if :file:`db.sql` contains a valid database dump.